Sima Yuanxian: Life

 In 399, Sima Daozi was afflicted with illnesses and alcoholism, and one day, while Sima Daozi was drunk, Sima Yuanxian had Emperor An issue an edict removing Sima Daozi from his post as prime minister and transferring the authority to Sima Yuanxian.
 After he came to, Sima Daozi became furious at his son, but could do nothing.
-From this point on, while Sima Daozi was titular regent, Sima Yuanxian was the actual regent.
+From this point on, while Sima Daozi was the titular regent, Sima Yuanxian was the de facto regent.
 He greatly trusted the strategist Zhang Fashun (張法順), and also introduced many trusted associates into the administration.
 While he appeared to have some abilities, he also was, according to traditional historians, wasting the government's money in luxury and not paying attention to the burdens of the people.
-Late in 399, Sun En, seeing how the only province remaining under Jin imperial government's actual control—Yang Province (揚州, modern Zhejiang and southern Jiangsu) -- had been mismanaged by Sima Yuanxian, launched a major attack from Zhoushan Island, briefly taking over nearly all of Yang Province and advancing on the capital Jiankang (modern Nanjing, Jiangsu).
-Sun's rebellion was soon put down by Liu Laozhi, and Sun fled back to Zhoushan (but would remain a menace for several years), but Yang Province had been laid to waste.
+Late in 399, (Note: The Chinese year 399 ends on 10 Feb 400 in the Julian calendar.)
+Sun En, seeing how the only province remaining under Jin imperial government's actual control—Yang Province (揚州, modern Zhejiang and southern Jiangsu) -- had been mismanaged by Sima Yuanxian, launched a major attack from Zhoushan Island, briefly taking over nearly all of Yang Province and advancing on the capital Jiankang (modern Nanjing, Jiangsu).
+Sun's rebellion was soon put down by Liu Laozhi, and Sun fled back to Zhoushan (Note: Sun would remain a menace for a few years, until his death in 402.), but Yang Province had been laid to waste.
 Despite this, Sima Yuanxian grew increasingly extravagant and arrogant.

 In 400, Sima Yuanxian had his son Sima Yanzhang (司馬彥璋) named the Prince of Donghai.

 In early 401, the general Che Yin (車胤), as he saw that government officials were all offended by but fearful of Sima Yuanxian's arrogance, met with Sima Daozi to request Sima Daozi to try to rein in his son.
 In response, Sima Yuanxian threatened Che, and Che committed suicide.

-In late 401, apprehensive of the growing power of Huan Xuan (who had in late 399 defeated and killed Yin Zhongkan and Yang Quanqi, seizing their domains and now controlled more than two thirds of Jin territory), Sima Yuanxian declared Huan a renegade and ordered an attack against Huan.
+In late 401, apprehensive of the growing power of Huan Xuan (Note: Huan had in late 399 defeated and killed Yin Zhongkan and Yang Quanqi, seizing their domains and now controlled more than two thirds of Jin territory.), Sima Yuanxian declared Huan a renegade and ordered an attack against Huan.
 However, he was largely dependent on Liu Laozhi's army, and Liu distrusted Sima Yuanxian.
 Meanwhile, Huan advanced east toward the capital and, after he made overtures to Liu, Liu turned against Sima Yuanxian and joined Huan on 18 April 402.
 Jiankang fell to Huan, and Sima Yuanxian was captured and executed, along with all of his major associates and six sons.